LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 While applying the DIC reference architecture locally, the reference architecture allows for local peculiarities.

 As mentioned before, the DICs have to ingest data from various data sources, i.e., different application systems of the local hospital information systems.
-Communication between application systems is classified into three categories, A, B, and C, according to their interface type (“if-type”).
+Communication between application systems is classified into three categories, A, B, and C, according to their interface type ("if-type").
 Sources of Type A are designed using IHE profiles.
 There are application systems that can serve HL7 and DICOM standards but do not fully implement IHE profile.
 They are referred to here as Type B sources.
 Type C sources are proprietary, such as data provided by comma-separated value (CSV) files.

-The “Data Integration Engine” executes data transformation and load processes from sources into the health data storage (HDS).
+The "Data Integration Engine" executes data transformation and load processes from sources into the health data storage (HDS).
 The HDS contains both a component for storing HL7 FHIR resources (Health Data Repository) and an IHE XDS document repository comprising clinical data in HL7 CDA documents.
 Using the interface-type scheme (A, B, and C), data are shared beyond department borders.
 Precise explanations of other details can be found in [4].